ayushdhatri/PatientManagentSystem/readme.txt

 6️⃣ It sees @ControllerAdvice handlers available
 7️⃣ Finds method matching the exception type
 8️⃣ Calls your handler to convert it → JSON Response

+@Validation : It checks for each field and if its blank it will throw proper message and response with error code 400

+Whenever we want that based on request type in controller, like get, put, post, patch, we want to validate the fields with incoming request then in that case we can use the validators

+When you use @Validated(Default.class) we simply means that Default.class only(which includes @NotBlank, @NotNULL...etc)
+When you use @Validated(Default.class, CreatePatientValidation.class) it means validated it for both default class and alos for CreatePatientValidation.class)

+So basically you have to assign groups to each field, and then use in the controller for grouping simple.
+Note : you also need to remove the validation from both the getter setter of that variable